Operating posture

 Does

-- Maps each finding to a specific article and paragraph of Regulation (EU) 2024/1689 with verbatim citations.
+- Maps records and findings to specific articles and paragraphs of Regulation (EU) 2024/1689 with verbatim citations.

-- Produces evidence artefacts — scan reports, SHA-256 hash chains, RFC 3161 timestamps, structured PDFs that can be incorporated into an Article 11 + Annex IV technical file.
+- Produces evidence artefacts — readiness reports, audit packs, SHA-256 hash chains, RFC 3161 timestamps, structured PDFs that can be incorporated into an Art.11 + Annex IV technical file.

-- Calibrates per-rule false-positive rates from internal review samples and live user feedback.
+- Calibrates per-rule false-positive rates from internal review samples and live user feedback (where scans are used).

 - Maintains a tamper-evident audit trail for every scan with public verification at